elewa-academy/snippet-studies/readme.txt

 	debugger: snippets directly in the text
 	sketches you made

+review
+	things you struggled with
+	things you learned
+	vocab
+	next steps

 helpful link.  urls to good online resources that cover this feature of js

 example: https://github.com/elewa-academy/block-scope-let-vs-var#index